codio/site/source/docs/courses/introduction.html.md

 <iframe src="https://player.vimeo.com/video/236456705" width="640" height="436" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-Please refer to [controlling access](/docs/courses/manage/course-public) for information on

-- how to allow or prevent other teachers within your organization from editing and managing units
-- how to restrict access to teachers and students within your organization
-- general access control.

 ### Video - Ownership and visibility
 Please watch the following video to understand how to allow people to find your course and modules and also to administer, edit and assign them to classes of student.